lusingander/serie/README.md

 # Whether to show a author/committer date in the commit list in local timezone.
 # type: boolean
 date_local = true

+[keybind]
+# See ./assets/default-keybind.toml for a specific example configuration.
+# ...
 ```

 ## Compatibility